 These are among the smallest lovebird species, only reaching about 5 inches from head to tail and weighing between 1.5-2 ounces.

 Nyasa, or Lilian’s Lovebirds, can sometimes be found in captivity.
 However, they are often only kept by breeders or collectors since they are so difficult to breed.
 They are one of the populations that are in relative danger of dying out.
 They are one of the least studied of the lovebird species, partially since they are rare.

 The Nyasa Lovebird appears relatively similar to Fischer’s Lovebird but with much more gentle colors.
-The front of their faces and the top of their head is a rosy red or orange shade.
+The front of their face and the top of their head is a rosy red or orange shade.
 This fades into light orange and then yellow down their heads and on their chest.
-The rest of their body is a bright green, with some blue tints on the wings.
+The rest of their body is a bright green, with some blue tint on the wings.
 They have a white ring around their black eyes and a bright orange beak.

 These birds have a wider native region but far fewer and smaller flocks.
 They live in areas of Malawi, Mozambique, Tanzania, Zambia, and Zimbabwe.

 These little lovebirds come to a whopping maximum of 5.4 inches from the top of their heads to their tails.
 They have less mass than other species, weighing between 1-1.3 ounces.

 5. Black-Cheeked Lovebirds (Agapornis nigrigenis)

 The Black-Cheeked Lovebird is not to be confused with the Black-Masked Lovebird.
 They were initially thought to be a subspecies of the Nyasa Lovebird but have since been recognized as an individual species.

 These birds are primarily covered in dark green plumage on their wings and lime green on their underside.
 This fades into a light brown on their chest and then into an orange.
 The top of their head and around the beak is a dark brown with white circles around their eyes.
 They have bright red beaks.